eguiraud/tdataframe/TDFGuide.md

 // apply a different cut and fill a new histogram auto h3 = newBranchFiltered.Filter(cut2).Histo("vec");
 // Inspect results
-std::cout << "Entries in h1: " << h1->GetEntries() << std::endl;
-h2->Draw(); // first access to an action result: RUN ONCE AND FILL EVERYTHING h3->Draw("SAME"); // event loop does not need to be run again now
+h2->Draw(); // first access to an action result: run event-loop! h3->Draw("SAME"); // event loop does not need to be run again here.. std::cout << "Entries in h1: " << h1->GetEntries() << std::endl; // ..or here
 ```
 `TDataFrame` detects when several actions use the same filter or the same temporary branch, and **only evaluates each filter or temporary branch once per event**, regardless of how many times that result is used down the call graph.
 Objects read from each branch are **built once and never copied**, for maximum efficiency.
 When "upstream" filters are not passed, subsequent filters, temporary branch expressions and actions are not evaluated, so it might be advisable to put the strictest filters first in the chain.

 ## Transformations
 ### Filters
 A filter is defined through a call to `Filter(f, branchList)`. `f` can be a function, a lambda expression, a functor class, or any other callable object.
-It must return a `bool` signalling whether the event has passed the selection (`true`) or not (`false`). `f` is re-entrant.
-It must perform "read-only" actions on the branches, and should not have side-effects to ensure correct results when implicit multi-threading is active.
+It must return a `bool` signalling whether the event has passed the selection (`true`) or not (`false`).
+It must perform "read-only" actions on the branches, and should not have side-effects (e.g. modification of an external or static variable) to ensure correct results when implicit multi-threading is active.

 `TDataFrame` only evaluates filters when necessary: if multiple filters are chained one after another, they are executed in order and the first one returning `false` causes the event to be discarded and triggers the processing of the next entry.
 If multiple actions or transformations depend on the same filter, that filter is not executed multiple times for each entry: after the first access it simply serves a cached result.